ArnaudPoletto/ldr-hdr-luminosity-variability-sky-dynamics/README.md

 ## Introduction

 This GitHub repository is dedicated to the research project "Comparative Analysis of LDR vs. HDR Imaging: Quantifying Luminosity Variability and Sky Dynamics through Image Processing Techniques".
-It provides a centralized platform for accessing all materials related to our study on the temporal dynamics of natural light and its implications in daylighting and built environments.
+It provides a centralized platform for accessing all materials related to our study.

 ## Paper Abstract